Švitrigaila: Defection to Prussia

-In January 1401, Vytautas and Lithuanian nobles concluded the Pact of Vilnius which confirmed that after Vytautas' death Lithuania would be ruled by Jogaila and his heirs.
-That crushed Švitrigaila's ambition to one day become the Grand Duke of Lithuania.
-Chronicler Jan Długosz hinted that the Pact was in part motivated by the desire to contain growing influence and ambition of Švitrigaila.
-According to Johann von Posilge, Švitrigaila was forced to sign the Pact.
-However, just a month later he wrote to Siemowit IV of Masovia trying to form an alliance against Vytautas.
+In January 1401, Vytautas and Lithuanian nobles concluded the Pact of Vilnius which made him the grand duke and confirmed that after Vytautas' death, Lithuania would be ruled by Jogaila and his heirs.
+That crushed Švitrigaila's ambition to one day become the grand duke of Lithuania.
+The chronicler Jan Długosz hinted that the pact was in part motivated by the desire to contain the growing influence and ambitions of Švitrigaila.
+According to Johann von Posilge, Švitrigaila was forced to sign the pact.
+However, just a month later, he wrote to Siemowit IV of Masovia trying to form an alliance against Vytautas.

-Vytautas-instigated the First Samogitian Uprising against the Teutonic Knights started in March 1401.
-In August, Yury of Smolensk and his father-in-law Oleg II of Ryazan started a rebellion to retake the Principality of Smolensk. Švitrigaila decided to take advantage of these conflicts.
+Vytautas instigated the First Samogitian Uprising against the Teutonic Knights that started in March 1401.
+In August, Yury of Smolensk and his father-in-law, Oleg II of Ryazan, started a rebellion to retake the Principality of Smolensk. Švitrigaila decided to take advantage of these conflicts.
 In January 1402, instead of traveling to the wedding of Jogaila and Anna of Cilli, Švitrigaila, disguised as a merchant, traveled to Marienburg, the capital of the Teutonic Knights.
 On 2 March 1402, he concluded a treaty with the Knights which in essence confirmed the Treaty of Salynas.
 In July 1402, the Knights, including Švitrigaila, invaded Lithuania and marched towards Vilnius, the capital of Lithuania, however Vytautas learned of the planned treason and executed six city residents.
 The Knights did not dare to lay the siege and returned to Prussia.
 Vytautas wanted to concentrate on the rebellion in Smolensk and peace negotiations started in summer 1403.
 The truce was signed in December 1403 and the Peace of Raciąż in May 1404.
 The Knights received territorial concessions in Samogitia while Švitrigaila received Podolia (though the territory was de facto governed by Piotr Szafraniec), Zhydachiv, and an annual sum of 1,400 marks from the Wieliczka Salt Mine from Jogaila and the Principalities of Briansk, Chernigov, and Trubetsk from Vytautas.